bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

      This method is invoked once the "tokenize" method returns an Interval.
 It processes both a buffer with incoming data (a flow of bytes) and an Interval (an output of "tokenize" method).
 Its purpose is to define whether the Interval contains a message or meaningless data.
 Default return value is None.
 The same value should be returned if Interval contains meaningless data.
 If Interval contains a message, the "InputEnvelope" value should be returned.

 3) ``createProcessedMessageResponse``:
-      It is invoked after each call of parse method.
-Its purpose is to create response to the source of data - instance of InputStreamingResponse.
+      It is invoked after each call of parsing method.
+Its purpose is to create response to the source of data - the instance of InputStreamingResponse.

 The parameters of the method are: